Are you exfoliating your skin more than twice a week? If yes, then you are definitely causing more harm than good to your skin.

 Exfoliation is a crucial step in your weekly skincare routine.
 Just washing your skin with a cleanser would not clean your skin pores or remove the dead skin build-up.
 It requires scrubbing to eliminate extra sebum oil, dead skin cells and dirt stuck inside your skin pores.
 Exfoliating reduces the chance of acne breakout, dryness and dullness.
 It gives your skin a hydrated and dewy glow and helps skincare products get absorbed into your skin smoothly.

 Exfoliation is done in two different ways categorized under physical exfoliation and chemical exfoliation.
-Physical exfoliation happens using water and scrubbing surfactant on your skin whereas chemical exfoliation uses acids such as BHA (beta-hydroxy acid) and AHA (alpha-hydroxy acids) .
+Physical exfoliation happens using water and scrubbing particles on your skin whereas chemical exfoliation uses acids such as BHA (beta-hydroxy acid) and AHA (alpha-hydroxy acids) .
 Salicylic acid, glycolic acid and lactic acids are commonly used as chemical exfoliants.

 But both cases have a restriction on the frequency of usage.
 Because no matter how many benefits exfoliation offers, over-exfoliating your skin is as bad as not having a skincare routine at all.